Yanam: History

-There was a rumour among some natives that Yanaon was a Dutch colony prior to French takeover in the 1720s but there are no substantial information to establish it as a fact.
-Indigo wells (Neelikundilu) are still found in the west of Yanam.
-The Dutch built a fort, which they used to store their currency, minted at nearby Neelapalli.
-The location of the fort is today referred to by locals as the Saali Kota or Saalivandru, meaning "shawl-hut", since after the demise of the Dutch, the building was taken over by cloth weavers.

-There is a rumour that the region was presented to the French General, the Marquess of Bussy, by the king of Vizianagaram as a token of gratitude for Bussy's help in his fight against the rulers of Bobbili.
-There remains a street named after Bussy in Yanam.

 The French established a trading post at Yanaon in 1723, making it the third French colony established in India but gave up the area in 1727, after commercial operations proved unsuccessful, but was seized again by Governor-General Dupleix in 1731 but got confirmed by Nizam of Hyderabad in 1751.
-Until the end of Napoleonic wars, Yanam went under British control intermittently but was finally restored back to France again in 1814.
+Until the end of the Napoleonic wars, Yanam went under British control intermittently but was finally restored to France again in 1814.

 Aftermath of liberation

 The Yanam coup d'état dated 13 June 1954 had enraged the French authorities of Puducherry.
 Rumours were spread to the effect that the French government were despatching a cruiser to Yanam to capture Merger leaders and to re-establish their authority.
 After the coup, the last administrator of Yanam, George Sala was recalled by André Ménard, then Governor General of Puducherry in June 1954.

 Dadala was also appointed as Acting Commissioner for Yanam for 14 days.
 Towards the end of June 1954, Kewal Singh paid a visit to Yanam and requested Dadala's return to Pondicherry to continue his activities there.
 On 3 July, on Kewal Singh's request, Dadala left Yanam, after making all arrangements for its proper administration.